 Non-discrimination is a cross-cutting principle in international human rights law.
-The principle is present in all the major human rights treaties and provides the central theme of some of the international human rights conventions, such as the International Convention on the Elimination of All Forms of Racial Discrimination and the Convention on the Elimination of All Forms of Racial Discrimination and the Convention on the Elimination against Women.
+The principle is present in all the major human rights treaties and provides the central theme of some of the international human rights conventions, such as the International Convention on the Elimination of All Forms of Racial Discrimination and the Convention on the Elimination of All Forms of Discrimination against Women.